Short-term and Long-term Rehab

 Journal of Substance Abuse Treatment

 A therapeutic community or TC is an intensive long-term treatment program developed for adults and adolescents with substance abuse issues.
 It was developed in 1958, when other therapies, like psychiatry and general medicine, were not able to treat substance abuse successfully.
-Creating the right conditions for people to change undesirable behaviours and learn new ways of doing things.
+Creating the right conditions for people to change undesirable behaviors and learn new ways of doing things.

 Long-Term and Short-Term Drug Rehabilitation Services